 - networking opportunities from a community of like-minded scholars

 To be eligible for a scholarship, you should have at least a 2:1 degree or above and want to teach chemistry, computing, geography, languages, maths or physics.
-You can still apply if you have a 2:2, but you’ll need to provide evidence of significant relevant experience.
+You can still apply if you have a 2:2, but you’ll need to provide evidence of significant subject knowledge or have a relevant postgraduate degree.
 Scholarships are awarded in place of a bursary.

 Find out more on the dedicated scholarship pages: